dd32/td-gh-ex/readme.txt

 5. Create categories, pages and post
 6. Select category needed for the homepage

-Avid Magazine Pro WordPress Theme, Copyright 2018 Avidthemes Avid Magazine Pro is distributed under the terms of the GNU GPL
+Avid Magazine WordPress Theme, Copyright 2018 Avidthemes Avid Magazine is distributed under the terms of the GNU GPL

 == Resources ==